LinaNoor-AGI/static_motifs/towards_a_symbolic_cosmology/towards_a_symbolic_cosmology-v1.0.1.md

 *Footnote:* All listed observables — {$`z_{\mathcal C}`$} residuals, lensing-without-mass textures, CMB $V$-modes, PTA coherence spikes, and GW birefringence — are constructed from {$`\Phi`$}-invariant and/or metric-invariant quantities and are therefore independent of internal gauge choices for auxiliary potentials.

-With the signatures gathered in one view, we now expand each into measurement templates, scalings, and falsification routes in §6.2: where a rate is claimed, we give the scaling; where a scaling is claimed, we name parameters and priors.

 ---

 ## 6.2 Detailed Predictions